 How have you grown, what awakenings have you had, what spiritual evolution have you undergone, as the result of fire or other forms of destruction?

-Dr. Jon Lieff, a neuropsychiatrist, and geriatric psychiatrist writes a blog that teaches about microbes, neurons, viruses, communication with animals, and the consciousness and intelligence in all of these, among other blogs on neuroscience.
+￼Dr. Jon Lieff, a neuropsychiatrist, and geriatric psychiatrist writes a blog that teaches about microbes, neurons, viruses, communication with animals, and the consciousness and intelligence in all of these, among other blogs on neuroscience.
 His post, “Plant Intelligence Primer and Update, 2015” was a welcome addition to the growing consensus that we are not the sole intelligent life form on this planet.

 Professor Anthony Trewavas has published substantial writings on plant intelligence, and Lieff highlights his newest, Plant Behavior and Intelligence.
 Dr. Trewavas’ article from the 2003 issue of Oxford Journals Annals of Botany “Aspects of Plant Intelligence” has this to say: “Intelligence is not a term commonly used when plants are discussed.
 However, I believe that this is an omission based not on a true assessment of the ability of plants to compute complex aspects of their environment, but solely a reflection of a sessile lifestyle.”
 Sessile means they are attached to a single location, usually via a stalk.
 They don’t move much, because they receive their energy by photosynthesis which is freely available to them, rather than by seeking and consuming prey.

 Trewavas says later, “However, although as a species we are clearly more intelligent than other animals, it is unlikely that intelligence as a biological property originated only with Homo sapiens.”
 He makes the point that movement is an expression of intelligence.
-Plants move more slowly than animals, but they do move in response to their needs and the environment, and they make intelligent decisions based on assessments of options for cooperation with their family, and competition for nutrients.
+Plants move more slowly than animals, but they do move in response to their needs and the environment, and they make intelligent decisions based on assessments of options for nurturing and cooperation with their family, and competition for nutrients.

 He and Dr. Lieff aren’t the only ones to recognize plant intelligence and information gathering.
 The International Laboratory of Plant Neurobiology, LINV is a research institute in Italy.
-They do a lot of cool research projects, including plant communication.
+They do a lot of research projects, including plant communication.
 They have this to say about plant intelligence:

 “Plants are capable of a refined recognition of self and non-self and are territorial in behaviour.
 This new view sees plants as information processing organisms with complex communication throughout the individual plant.